Clone the repo

 }

-While statements will loop and execute their body as long as their condition is true.
+While expressions will loop and evaluate their body as long as their condition is true.
 Their condition is rechecked to be true after each loop.
 The condition must be a bool, and does not have to be in parentheses (though because a binary operator expression is used below, it looks like it does)

 while (i > 0) {